tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 - this means that *main.js* can "see" all of the `let` declared  variables in *classes.js*.
 The converse is also true - *classes.js* has access to all of the *main.js* variables.
 Place a breakpoint at the top of `createCircleSprites()` in *classes.js*, and you will see that the available Script scoped variables are identical to what we saw in *main.js*.
 - similarly, placing a breakpoint in the `getRandom()` function of *utilities.js* will reveal an identical list of script scoped variables.

-To see how this sharing of variables can cause problems, add the following line of code to the top section of *main.js*
+**To see how this sharing of variables can cause problems, add the following line of code to the top section of *main.js***

-`sprite = {};`

-Reload the
+`let sprite = {};` // main.js needs it own sprite variable!

+**Reload the page, you will get an error in the console, and nothing drawn to the screen:**

+`Uncaught SyntaxError: Identifier 'sprite' has already been declared at main.js:1`

+*So the JS runtime won't allow us to *

 <hr><hr>

 **[Previous Chapter <- Canvas & ES6 Classes (chapter 3)](canvas-sprites-3.md)**